Denoder/nuxt-module-alternatives/@nuxtjs-alt/auth/readme.md

 **Information**

 This module is meant as an alternative to @nuxtjs/auth, except this is for nuxt3 only with no backwards compatibility support.
 This will only work with pinia, I had originally had it work with vuex, but since that is in maintenece mode, I decided to switch to pinia.
-The middleware is a little buggy I believe, but please do tell me if you find any bugs.

-Again if you find any bugs please do tell me, I'm still working on this.
+If you find any bugs please do tell me, I'm still working on this.

+**Typescript**

+Please note, any issues regarding typescript is not a priorty for me.
+If you're having issues with it it'll be noted but not a priority, I normally have typescript disabled to focus on the functionality of the module.

 **Cookie-based auth**